ChadReacher/osdev/README.md

 * Virtual File System
 * EXT2 file system

-#Build
+# Build
-In order to build you need a cross-compiler(i387-elf-gcc, i386-elf-ld), NASM and qemu(qemu-system-i386)
+In order to build you need a cross-compiler(i387-elf-gcc, i386-elf-ld), NASM and qemu(qemu-system-i386).
+Also, you need to provide your own path to cross-compiler toolchain in the variable TOOLCHAIN_SRC in the Makefile.

 To build an OS and disk - run:
 ```